ChrisMusson/FPL_Optimiser/README.md

 ## Usage
 1. Clone this repository - `git clone "https://github.com/ChrisMusson/FPL_Optimiser"`
 2. Install requirements from txt file - `pip install -r requirements.txt`
 3. Run `get_data.py`.
-This will create a `players_data.csv` file containing information about every player in FPL this season, along with their points from last season.
-If you want to optimise something other than points from last season, then you can replace this final column with something else - the optimiser will still run so long as the csv file stays in the same format and the column headers remain unchanged.
+This will create a `players_data.csv` file containing information about every player in FPL this season, along with their points so far this season.
+If you want to optimise something other than points so far, then you can replace this final column with something else - the optimiser will still run so long as the csv file stays in the same format and the column headers remain unchanged.
 4. Open `optimiser_A.py` or `optimiser_B.py` and change the arguments to the optimise function (a list of all available arguments can be found in the function's docstring).
 Run the program, and a dataframe containing the optimised lineup will be printed to the command line.

 ## Examples